jeinselen/VF-BlenderAutosaveRender/README.md

 - Total internal render time will continue to increment even when auto file saving is toggled off in the output panel
 - Total internal render time will not increment when rendering files from the command line, since it depends on being saved within the project file (and rendering from the command line typically doesn't save the project file after rendering finishes)
 - The Blender Python API `image.save_image` has a known bug that [prevents the saving of multilayer EXR files](https://developer.blender.org/T71087), saving only a single layer file instead (I'm not aware of any reasonable workarounds, just waiting for it to be fixed)
-- This add-on is used in regular production work by the author, but is offered here as-is with no guarantees regarding suitability, security, safety, or otherwise
+- This add-on is used in regular production work by the author, but is offered here as-is without warranty and with no guarantees regarding suitability, security, safety, or otherwise